Microsoft® Word Templates for Business

 - From the side menu on the File tab, choose New

-- Under the heading New you'll see links like FEATURED and CUSTOM.
+- Under the heading New you'll see links like Office and Custom.
 Use these to navigate your folders of templates

 - Double-click your template of choice to open a new document based on that template.